Sunday, January 26, 2025

 Health Care, Medical Insurance, and some related stuff...

 (A lot of this post was inspired by, and many ideas in it come from, Kevin Williamson's Wanderland newsletter dated 12/9/2024.
-It's available at https://thedispatch.com.
-I heartily encourage signing up for the newsletters there, and subscribing if you can, regardless of your political persuasion.
+It's available at https://thedispatch.com/newsletter/wanderland/no-mandate-but-still-a-mess/.
+I heartily encourage signing up for the newsletters at The Dispatch, and subscribing if you can, regardless of your political persuasion.
 They'll make you think, which is never a bad thing.)

 OK, there has been a huge uptick in media (social and traditional) about insurance and health care, thanks to events in New York recently.
+(The murder of the CEO of a health insurance company, in case this blog lasts longer than the memory of the event.)
 I have some thoughts on the topics.

 First, medical insurance is NOT health care.
-It isn't even "health insurance" because it certainly doesn't insure that you get or stay healthy.
+It isn't even "health insurance" because it certainly doesn't do anything if you stay healthy.

-Health care is eating properly, getting regular exercise, taking supplements and medication when needed, and seeing your doctor regularly for a checkup.
+Health care is eating properly, getting regular exercise, taking supplements and medication if and when needed, and seeing your doctor regularly for a checkup.

 Medical insurance (like all insurance) is a financial instrument to manage risk.
 You pay an insurance company to absorb the risk of you needing medical intervention of some sort.
-To the extent they pay for aspects of health care as I've defined it here, that is them managing the risk you asked them to take for you.
+To the extent they pay for aspects of health care as I've defined it here (gym memberships, checkups, vaccinations, etc.) that is them managing the risk you asked them to take for you.
 When they deny a claim, that is also them managing their risk (perhaps unfairly and stupidly, but more on that later.)
+When they ask you a lot of health-related questions, that is them calculating the risk you are asking them to accept.

 You have car insurance (at least the law requires you to have a minimum liability coverage of some sort if you operate a car.)
 Your car insurance doesn't insure that you have a working car at any particular moment, and it doesn't pay for regular maintenance.
-It doesn't pay for tune-ups, oil changes, alignment, tires, brake pads, and a host of other things that you need to do to have a reliable car.
+It doesn't pay for tune-ups, oil changes, alignment, tires, brake pads, and a host of other things that you need to do to have a reliable, safe (healthy) car.
 That's on you.
+They may give you a "safe driving discount" which is another form of risk management.

 There are a lot of reasons why the services of a doctor are crazy expensive in America, but one of them is certainly that Americans, as a whole, are terrible about health care.
 We build communities that can't be walked in, we avoid physical work whenever possible, and we eat terribly.
 People who try to maintain their health are considered "fringe".
 That's a cultural issue I could write about at excessive length, but I won't rant here.